 The Board Charter will be reviewed as and when deemed appropriate to ensure that it is up to date and consistent with the Board's objectives and responsibilities as well as relevant regulatory requirements.
-The Board Charter was last reviewed and revised in August 2021and is available on the Bank's corporate website (www.icbcmy.com) for reference.
-Other than the Board Charter, the Board has also established a Terms of Reference ("TOR") which serves as a guidance to the Board in discharging its duties effectively.
+The Board Charter is available on the Bank's corporate website (www.icbcmy.com) for reference.
+Other than the Board Charter, the Board has also established a Terms of Reference ("TOR") which serves as a guide to the Board in discharging its duties effectively.